JonasGeiping/linear_cross_entropy_loss/README.md

     >>> loss = module(x, y)

-LinearCrossEntropyLoss applies a linear transformation to the incoming data: :math:`z = xA^T` and then immediately
+LinearCrossEntropyLoss applies a linear transformation to the incoming data `z = xA^T` and then immediately
-        computes the cross entropy loss of z with a tensor of labels y, and returns the loss as a scalar value.
+        computes the cross entropy loss of z with a tensor of labels y `L(z, y)`, and returns this loss as a scalar value.

 ### Caveats:
 * All dimensions need to be divisible by sufficiently large powers of 2